vise890/lyra/templates/about_lyra.md

 │       ├── about_lyra.md       # sample blog post
 │       ├── index.jade          # your homepage
 │       └── main.styl           # the main style
-├── clear_test                # scripts to clear the test dirs
 └── published                 # --bare .git repo that simulates the `publishing` remote
     ├── HEAD
     ├── config